ministryofjustice/dso-architectural-decisions/doc/adr/0004-git-branching-strategy.md

 _**jira-id**_ can be used to uniquely namepace deployments based on the branch name.

+Each branch _**may**_ have it's own deployed environment to use for testing the developed code.
+There will be a 1 to 1 relationship between deployed environments and repository branches.
+The only exception to this 1 to 1 relationship will be the _**master**_ branch.
+The _**master**_ branch may be used to back any environment that needs to be live like.

-we can also, at a glance, see what jira tickets are being developed. this will ease lookup issues if team members are away and work needs to be handed off.
+We can also, at a glance, see what jira tickets are being developed. this will ease lookup issues if team members are away and work needs to be handed off.